1Password/connect-sdk-go/README.md

 - `opitem` – The title of the Item
 - `opfield` – The item field whose value should be retrieved

+All retrieved fields require at least the `opfield` and `opitem` tags, while all retrieved items require the `opitem` tag.
+Additionally, a custom vault can be specified by setting the `opvault` tag.
+In case this is not set, the SDK will use the value of the `OP_VAULT` environment variable as the default UUID.

 #### Example Struct

 This example struct will retrieve 2 fields from one item and a whole item from another vault: